thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

   -?
        Print this help message and exit

+  -addrinfo
+       Get the number of addresses known to the node, per network and total.

+  -color=<when>
+       Color setting for CLI output (default: auto).
+Valid values: always, auto (add color codes when standard output is connected to a terminal and OS is not WIN32), never.

   -conf=<file>
        Specify configuration file.
 Relative paths will be prefixed by datadir location. (default: dash.conf)